vladimir-cristea/databricks-onsite-workshop/README.md

 **Morning**: Participants query the shared tables in `onsite_workshop.shared_data`

 **Afternoon**: Participants work with the pipeline:
-1. Navigate to `/Workspace/Shared/workshop/sales_analytics_pipeline.sql`
+1. Navigate to `/Workspace/Shared/workshop/sdp_pipeline/`
-2. Copy it to their own workspace for editing
+2. Copy the folder to their own workspace for editing
-3. Complete TODO sections in Gold layer
+3. Edit `sales_analytics_pipeline.sql` to complete TODO sections in Gold layer
-4. Create DLT pipeline:
+4. Create SDP pipeline:
    - Go to **Workflows** → **Delta Live Tables** → **Create Pipeline**
-   - Add their copy of the SQL file as source
+   - Add their `sales_analytics_pipeline.sql` file as source
    - Set target: `onsite_workshop.{their_username}`
 5. Run pipeline